 The same thing goes when talking about your client in group or private settings.

+Say, for example, you’re a coach and you’re experiencing issues with your newest client.
 Maybe you’re having trouble getting them to pay an invoice or your professional relationship is suffering.

-If YOU decide you need to vent about this situation at your weekly mastermind group session, it’s important not to reveal this sensitive personal and financial information about your client to the group. 🤫
+If you decide you need to vent about this situation at your weekly mastermind group session, it’s important not to reveal this sensitive personal and financial information about your client to the group. 🤫